-Alex has 30 years' experience working within a variety of children and adult settings having experience with Profound Physical Disabilities and for the past 23 years working and supporting children with Autism and the associated behaviours that often-come hand in hand, all within a Local Authority setting.
+Alex has 30 years' experience working within a variety of children and adult settings having experience with Profound Physical Disabilities and for the past 24 years working and supporting children with Autism and the associated behaviours that often-come hand in hand, all within a Local Authority setting.

 Alex was initially the Foxgloves Deputy Manager since 2004 but had previous management experience within other provisions.
 From 2015, Alex was initially the interim manager and subsequent registered manager.
-Alex currently holds a level 4 NVQ in social care working with children & young people and has a Level 4 NVQ in Leadership and management, a now obtained the Level 5 Diploma in Leadership and Management for Residential Childcare.
+Alex currently holds a level 4 NVQ in social care working with children & young people and has a Level 4 NVQ in Leadership and management and has since obtained the Level 5 Diploma in Leadership and Management for Residential Childcare.

-Alex has attended a wide range of training courses relevant to working with children and young people and during his time with the authority, he has managed an outreach home service providing supporting teams to families within their own home environment as well as for a number of years previously coordinating a Foxgloves social club for young people.
+Alex has attended a wide range of training courses relevant to working with children and young people and during his time with the authority he has managed an outreach home support service providing teams to families within their own home environment and for a number of years previously coordinating a Foxgloves social club for young people.